What Protocol Is Right for Your Workflow: Ingest (Update)November 9, 2021

 - Processing and packaging the stream into its final format and protocol.

 - Delivering the live stream across the internet (often using a content delivery network).

 - Playing the content back on end-user devices.

 This blog’s focus will be steps two and three, where content distributors must choose a protocol for first-mile contribution and ingest.
 Ingest describes the technology used to transport video files from the encoder to the streaming media server.

 Unlike at the last-mile delivery portion of a streaming workflow, ingest protocols don’t need to be supported by end-user devices.
 Instead, broadcasters often select an ingest protocol based on speed and encoder support.

 This is because the media server is often used to transcode and transmux the stream for adaptive bitrate delivery to a much wider range of devices.
-By letting the media server do the heavy lifting, broadcasters can keep things simple at the ingest stage.
+By letting the media server do the heavy lifting, broadcasters can keep things simple at the encoding step.

 The most popular protocol for ingest is the Real-Time Messaging Protocol (RTMP).
 But that’s not necessarily because it’s the best.
 Much of its use has to do with the fact that the protocol is well supported on the ingest side and RTMP-based workflows are well defined.
 Specifically, many broadcasters choose to compress their stream using an RTMP encoder and then repackage it into an HTTP-based format.

 In this blog, we’ll take a look at the most common protocols used for ingest and cover the recommended considerations when determining which protocol is best for your workflow.
 Whether you’re reevaluating your current workflow or looking to narrow down your options, the information below is sure to help.